J-Ramalho/industRial/docs/12_glossary.md

 different experimental conditions.
 Statistical inference may be used to compare the distributions of the samples to each other.

-**Regression:** Relates different variables that are measured on the same sample.
-Regression models are used to describe the effect of one of the variables on the distribution of the other one.
-The former is called the explanatory variable and the later is called the response.

 **Bias:** The difference between the expectation of the estimator and the value of the parameter.
 An estimator is unbiased if the bias is equal to zero.
 Otherwise, it is biased.